zackrspv/VoidChat/readme.md

  -   CLOUD_TOKEN = <cloud.butterycode.com database token> (optional)

-4. You can start the node.js server in 2 ways!
+4. You can start the node.js server in a couple of ways!
- - > node server.js
+ - > node server.js.
+   >
+   >
+ - With the new flagging system in the server.js file, we have a couple of new options

  - > node server.js -log
- - Starting it with the `-log` flag allows the server to log all events done on the server.
+ - `This allows users to activate a logging feature so that all events are logged in the console` ` along with this update, brings subflags like -icons or -app `
+ - > node server.js -log -app
+    >> node server.js -log -icons
+ - `this allows users to log specific application pulls, from /app or from /icons to see if there are any events not loading or icons not loading`

+ #### Note: If the frontend is failing to respond after starting the server, give it time, sometimes its slow with this management

+ ---

 ## Usage